Early Germanic culture: Agriculture

 Germanic agriculture emphasized cereal production and animal husbandry.
 This depended on the nature of the area.

 Cereals produced by Germanic agriculturalists was normally used for home consumption, rather than being sold or exported.
 Cattle hides was however an important export for Germanic merchants.

 History

 Traces of the earliest pastoralism of the Germanic peoples appear in central Europe in the form of elaborate cattle burials along the Elbe and Vistula Rivers from around 4000–3000 BCE.

-These archaeological remnants were left by the Globular Amphora culture who cleared forests for herding cattle and sometime after 3000 BCE began using wheeled carts and plows to cultivate their lands.
-Central to survival for their assistance in tilling the soil and supplying food, cattle became an economic resource to these early people.

-The Funnelbeaker culture and Corded Ware culture and (circa.
-2900–2300 BCE) coincide one another and provide evidence of how the ancestors of the Germanic peoples lived.

 Roman descriptions

 Caesar writes that the Germanic tribes were not agricultural people, and that tribal leaders instituted active measures to prevent members of the tribe from becoming settled agriculturalists.
 Archaeological research has however discovered that this observation by Caesar is not entirely correct.
 Agriculture was and had been for a long time a key component in Germanic life.
 Caesar's observations were made from warlike tribes on the move near the Roman borders, and are thus not representative of all the Germanic peoples.
 That agriculture was an important part of Germanic life is attested by Caesar, when he writes that the Usipetes and Tencteri had been forced to migrate from their lands after the Suebi had sabotaged their crops.

 Tacitus writes that the Germanic peoples were more of a pastoral people than an agricultural people.
 Wealth was in a large part measured by the amount of cattle owned.
 He noted that Germanic cattle was of smaller size than Roman cattle.